-It is our aim that Wycombe Abbey provides a physical, social and cultural environment responsible to the dynamic times in which our pupils live.
+It is our aim that Wycombe Abbey provides a physical, social and cultural environment responsive to the dynamic times in which our pupils live.
 Our aim is to provide a world class education for all our pupils, not only academically, but also in the development of skills of communication, creativity, emotional intelligence, teamwork and leadership, which are so important in 21st century life.

 Every girl is empowered to make the most of her own personal abilities, no matter her family’s financial circumstances, in preparation for the exciting opportunities that her future holds.
 The Wycombe Abbey Bursary Fund allows us to offer talented young women the opportunity to thrive at the School.